Psychology (PSYC)

 PSYC 320.
 Professional Development & Ethics.
 2 Credits.

-The purpose of this course is to introduce and to make students familiar with the types of career and advanced degree opportunities that are available upon earning their baccalaureate degree.
-The course will include exploration of professional undertakings commonly pursued by undergraduate students with a psychology major.
+The purpose of this course is to introduce students to the types of career and advanced degree opportunities available upon earning their baccalaureate degree.
+Students will practice drafting professional documents, explore graduate and professional school options, learn about the graduate school admissions process, and develop networking and professional communication skills.
 Prerequisite: PSYC 111 and sophomore status.
-F,S,SS.
+F,S.

 PSYC 330.
 Biological Bases of Behavior.
 4 Credits.